erik78se/charm-gitlab-runner/src/README.md

 * Extract a gitlab-registration-token from the gitlab project under "Settings -> CI/CD".
 * Know the URL address to the gitlab-server for gitlab-runner registration.

-# About runner tag-list
-Tags are added when a runner is registered (deployed) and can only be changed after through the gitlab server GUI or APIs unavailable to gitlab-runners.

-Consequently, charm config changes in the charm will not have an impact inside of gitlab.
-Changes to the tag-list takes effect only for new units.

 # Example deploy, scale-up/down

 Create a file with your configuration: runner-config.yaml: